Annibale Pastore

 He studied literature at the University of Turin under Arturo Graf.
 His thesis La vita delle forme letterarie (The life of literary forms) was published in 1892 in Turin.
 Pastore then turned to philosophy, influenced by the works of Pasquale d'Ercole, Friedrich Kiesow, Antonio Garbasso, and Giuseppe Peano, publishing his own thesis Sopra le teorie della scienza: logica, matematica, fisica (On the theories of science: logic, mathematics, physics) in 1903.

 He was a professor in Turin from 1913 until 1939, leading a laboratory of "experimental logic".
 He eventually focused on logical aspects and procedures in science.
-His 1914-1915 seminary upon the concept of homo faber influenced Antonio Gramsci in his theories about the fonction of intellectuals in a capitalist society.
+His 1914-1915 seminary upon the concept of homo faber influenced Antonio Gramsci in his theories about the function of intellectuals in a capitalist society.